New Zealanders go to the polls as Ardern seeks 2nd term

 New Zealanders go to the polls as Ardern seeks 2nd termNew

-AUCKLAND, New Zealand (AP) — Polling places have opened on election day in New Zealand as Prime Minister Jacinda Ardern seeks a second term.
-Ardern brought homemade cheese scones to campaign volunteers in Auckland and appeared relaxed as she awaited results, which will be announced later in the evening.
-Recent opinion polls indicate Ardern is poised to win, with her liberal Labour Party polling far ahead of the conservative National Party, led by Judith Collins.
-A record number of voters cast early ballots in the two weeks leading up to the election.
-Ardern has been greeted like a rock star on the campaign trail.
+AUCKLAND, New Zealand (AP) — Polling places have have closed and vote counting has begun on election day in New Zealand as Prime Minister Jacinda Ardern seeks a second term.
+Opinion polls indicate Ardern is poised to win, with her liberal Labour Party polling far ahead of the conservative National Party, led by Judith Collins.
+Ardern brought homemade cheese scones to campaign volunteers in Auckland and appeared relaxed as she awaited results.
+A record number cast early ballots in the two weeks leading up to the election.
+Ardern was greeted like a rock star on the campaign trail and her popularity soared this year after she led a successful effort to stamp out the coronavirus.
+One question is whether Labour can win an outright majority in Parliament.